Q. What days of the week do the kids practice and what time do they practice?

 Q. Will snacks be provided the kids at practice?

 A. The team plans on providing “healthy” snacks as much as possible.
 This will usually be sports bars, fruit strips, energy gels, etc. but may also include popsicles.
+New this year, Whole Foods - Oakland is donating fresh fruit to the team.
+We hope to serve fresh fruit at one practice per week.
 If your child has any food allergies, please let us know.
+If a parent would like to chip in and provide a healthy snack after one of the practices, that is always welcome.
+Just e-mail Coach Len and let him know.

 Q. What if my child does not feel well or has an injury?